JenaLRW/TheBrickVault/README.md

 ## Instructions

 Firefox may give you some drama.
 Google handles it better.
 Enter at your own risk.
-API optimizations are not the best and with time restrictions,

 ### Download the app from Github
 - Open the ```.csproj``` file